sander110419/Fluvius-home-assistant/README.md

 # Fluvius Energy Integration

-This repository packages a Home Assistant custom integration that logs in to Mijn Fluviu and turns the returned consumption/injection history into long-term energy sensors.
+This repository packages a Home Assistant custom integration that logs in to Mijn Fluvius and turns the returned consumption/injection history into long-term energy sensors.
 Use it if you want the Fluvius data that feeds the official portal to appear inside the Home Assistant Energy dashboard.

 ## Features